LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 Review the rubric below to know and understand the overall expectations

-#### Product Page (10 points)

-Landing page that consists of product details, add to basket button, and visibility of the users current basket.

-#### Mini Basket (10 points)
+#### Mini Cart (10 points)

-"Mini Basket" exists on home page of site and product landing pages.
+"Mini Basket" exists on product landing pages.
-Mini Basket holds a current view of all the existing items the user has in their basket.
-A view component is used to implement the mini basket across the site.
+Mini Basket holds a current view of all the existing items the user has in their cart.
+A view component is used to implement the mini cart across the site.

-#### Basket (10 points)
+#### Cart (10 points)

-A dedicated Basket page that consists of all the user's current products.
-Items in the basket can be modified in quantity or removed.
-Home page consists of a link to the basket page for easability.
+A dedicated cart page that consists of all the user's current products.
+Items in the cart can be modified in quantity or removed.
+Home page consists of a link to the cart page for easability.
-Basket page contains a "Checkout" button that redirects to the Receipt page.
-The user must be logged in to access the Basket page.
+Cart page contains a "Checkout" button that redirects to the Receipt page.
+The user must be logged in to access the cart page.

 #### Receipt Page (10 points)